• Skip to main content

 The question should be more how not to use this decadent delicious sauce!
 Here are my favorite usages:

-• Morning oatmeal or overnight oats (yes, you are allowed)
+• Morning oatmeal or vegan overnight oats

 • As a dipping sauce for fruits (perfect for apples)